rynbrd/rigger/README.md

 Builder has two directories related to the image build process.
 These are:

-- __templates__: Image templates are stored in subdirectories of this path.
+- __templates__ Image templates are stored in subdirectories of this path.
   Each template should have a template.json which Packer will execute.
 Builder will cd to the template's directory before calling Packer easing the use of relative paths in the template.json file.

-- __images__: When applicable image outputs are placed in this location.
+- __images__ When applicable image outputs are placed in this location.

 Builder keeps its cached dependencies, as well as a log of the last run, in _.data_.
 The Packer cache is also kept under this location.